Galeazzo Ciano: Early life

 Gian Galeazzo Ciano was born in Livorno, Italy, in 1903.
 He was the son of Costanzo Ciano and his wife Carolina Pini; his father was an Admiral and World War I hero in the Royal Italian Navy (for which service he was given the aristocratic title of Count by Victor Emmanuel III).
 The elder Ciano, nicknamed Ganascia ("The Jaw"), was a founding member of the National Fascist Party and re-organiser of the Italian merchant navy in the 1920s.
 Costanzo Ciano was not above extracting private profit from his public office.

 He would use his influence to depress the stock of a company, after which he would buy a controlling interest, then increase his wealth after its value rebounded.
 Among other holdings, Costanzo Ciano owned a newspaper, farmland in Tuscany and other properties worth huge sums of money.
 As a result, his son Galeazzo was accustomed to living a high-profile and glamorous lifestyle, which he maintained almost until the end of his life.
 Father and son both took part in Mussolini's 1922 March on Rome.

 After studying Philosophy of Law at the University of Rome, Galeazzo Ciano worked briefly as a journalist before choosing a diplomatic career; soon, he served as an attaché in Rio de Janeiro.
 According to Mrs. Milton E. Miles, in the 1920s in Beijing, Ciano met Wallis Simpson, later the Duchess of Windsor, had an affair with her, and left her pregnant, leading to a botched abortion that left her infertile.
 The rumour was later widespread but never substantiated, and Ciano's wife, Edda Mussolini, denied it.

 On 24 April 1930, when he was 27 years old, Ciano married Benito Mussolini's daughter Edda Mussolini, and they had three children (Fabrizio, Raimonda and Marzio), though he was known to have had several affairs while married.
-Soon after their marriage, Ciano left for Shanghai to serve as Italian consul, where his wife had an affair with the Chinese warlord Zhang Xueliang.
+Soon after their marriage, they left for China where he served as an attache at the Italian Legation in Beijing before serving as Italian consul in Shanghai.